mdd4cps/aomdd4cps/README.md

 # MDD4CPS
 A tool designed to implement Model-Driven Development (MDD) for Cyber-Physical Systems (CPS), enabling automated model transformation, and code generation to streamline CPS development.
 For more details, see the [process overview documentation](MDD4CPS_process_overview.md).

+> ⚠️ **Note:** This project is a continuation of the original repository [LD-111/MDD4CPS](https://github.com/LD-111/MDD4CPS), which served as the foundation for this implementation.
+This version introduces revised terminology, enhanced documentation, and ongoing support for future extensions.

 ## Installation

 1. **Clone the Repository**